Sammers21/stargate-test/README.md

 Stargate logs: `QueryProcessor.java:110 - 3 prepared statements discarded in the last minute because cache limit reached (10 MB)`.
 It seems like Stargate is creating a prepared statement for every insert, despite the fact that all the queries are the same except the values being inserted.
+While with native driver you just prepare once and use it all the time.
+Here is an issue on that topic: https://github.com/stargate/stargate/issues/931.
+`PreparedStatement`s in stargate are not being cached and reused in Stargate.